-Climate change can potentially influence the drivers of migration through different climatic hazards such as a rise in sea level, change in the frequency and intensity of tropical storms and cyclones, changes in rainfall patterns, increases in temperature and changes in atmospheric chemistry (Black et al., 2011).
-These changes directly affect the environmental drivers of migration such as water availability and crop and pasture productivity, as well as provoking a loss of ecosystem services.
+Climate change can potentially influence the drivers of migration through difference climatic hazards such as a rise in sea level, change in tropical storm and cyclone frequency and intensity, changes in rainfall patterns, increases in temperature and changes in atmospheric chemistry (Black et al., 2011).
+These changes directly affect the environmental drivers of migration such as reduction in water availability and crop and pasture productivity, as well asloss of ecosystem services.
 Climate change also indirectly influences other drivers of migration.
 For instance, economic drivers are affected through the reduction of household incomes due to a decline in crop, livestock or fisheries productivity.
-Similarly, climate change exacerbates problems related to the availability of limited resources and violence emerges over access to these resources (Raleigh, 2010).
-Indeed, a systematic review of 53 studies on environmental change and migration focusing on Africa by Borderon et al. (2018) reports that there is no evidence showing that environmental change is the sole driver of migration.
-Considering complex interactions between migration drivers is thus essential when examining the link between climate and migration.
+Similarly, climate change exacerbates the availability of limited resources and violence emerges over access to these resources (Raleigh, 2010).
+Indeed, a systematic review of 53 studies on environmental change and migration focusing on Africa by Borderon et al. (2018) reports that there is no evidence showing that environmental change is a sole driver of migration.
+Considering complex interactions between migration drivers thus is essential when examining the link between climate and migration.
+As for the second strand of literature on the relationship between climate and conflict, the evidence from large-scale studies is fairly robust.

-As for the second strand of literature on the relationship between climate and conflict, the evidence from large-scale studies appears fairly robust.
-By analysing 41 African countries during the period 1981-99, Miguel et al. (2004) suggest that rainfall variation affects the probability of the onset of conflicts through its effects on GDP per capita.
-Thus, short-term drops in the opportunity costs (i.e. from forgone earnings because of drought periods) of being a rebel (or government) soldier significantly increases the incidence of civil conflict.
 A recent meta-analysis of 60 quantitative studies confirms that the risk of conflict increases substantially with deviations from normal precipitation and mild temperatures (Hsiang et al., 2013).
-On average, one standard deviation change toward warmer temperatures or more extreme rainfall increases the frequency of interpersonal violence by 4% and intergroup conflict by 14%.
-Another meta-analysis of 55 studies reports a similar finding whilst emphasising that climate is unlikely to be the sole or even the primary driver of human conflict (Burke et al., 2015).
-Similar to how climate may affect migration, changes in climate also influence conflict through multiple pathways ranging from agriculture and economic productivity or demographic pressure to psychological mechanisms.
-However, quantitative research examining the key causal pathways is still in its infancy and more evidence is called for.
+On average, one standard deviation change toward warmer temperatures or more extreme rainfall increases frequency of interpersonal violence by 4% and intergroup conflict by 14%.
+Another meta-analysis of 55 studies report a similar finding whilst emphasising that climate is unlikely to be the sole or even the primary driver of human conflict (Burke et al., 2015).
+Similar to how climate may affect migration, changes in the climate also influence conflict through multiple pathways ranging from agriculture and economic productivity, demographic pressure to psychological mechanisms.
+However, quantitative research examining key causal pathways is still in its infancy and more evidence is called for.